indykiss/ranking_scraper/README.md

 Project plan:

-Scrap the Forbes Global 2000 largest company list CLI: Hi!
+Probably not doing now...
+Hi!
 Welcome to Indy's web scraper of *insert thing being scraped.
 Please input rank number and I will provide which company (or thing) has that ranking.
 To add complexity...
 Would you like to know Forbes's top 100 largest public companies, all of the list, or a specific rank?
 If top 100, output top 100 If all, output all If rank number, output the company in that rank Notes from Avi's video walkthrough:

 Plan project + expected outcome
 Start with project structure.
 Google is ok.
 Look at guides and the restaurant example.